deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 ## How do I create a hybrid cluster?

-A hybrid cluster combines bare metal and openstack nodes.
+A hybrid cluster combines bare metal and OpenStack nodes.
 To create such a cluster, you need an L2 network between all nodes of the cluster.

+To set up a hybrid cluster, follow these steps:

-1. Delete flannel from kube-system: `kubectl -n kube-system delete ds flannel-ds`;
+1. Delete flannel from kube-system: `kubectl -n kube-system delete ds flannel-ds`.
 2. Enable and [configure](configuration.html#parameters) the module.
 3. Create one or more [OpenStackInstanceClass](cr.html#openstackinstanceclass) custom resources.
 4. Create one or more [NodeManager](../../modules/040-node-manager/cr.html#nodegroup) custom resources for specifying the number of machines and managing the provisioning process in the cloud.